 Cold injury (or chilling injury) refers to the damage caused to tea plants when they encounter abnormal low temperatures during their growth cycle, typically above 0°C, such as spring cold waves or autumn cold snaps, which can delay bud break and slow down growth.

-Frost damage occurs when the air or soil temperature drops below 0°C for a short period, causing ice formation within the plant, leading to frost damage and even death.
+Frost damage occurs when the air or Soil temperature drops below 0°C for a short period, causing ice formation within the plant, leading to frost damage and even death.
 In mild cases, there may be slight damage and discoloration to the edges of young leaves and buds, with little effect on the branches.
 More severe cases result in frozen branches and discolored mature leaves, darkened and brown axillary buds.
 In more serious cases, some branches dry out.
-Severe frost damage can cause the main branches and to crack, the outer layer to separate from the branch, and even longitudinal splitting and death of the main branches and the entire tree.
+Severe frost damage can cause the main branches and tree bark to crack, the outer layer to separate from the branch, and even longitudinal splitting and death of the main branches and the entire tree.

 The types of frost damage in tea plants include:

-1. Root frost damage: After root frost damage, the outer cortex turns brown, separates from the woody part, and may even peel off.
+1. Root frost damage: After root frost damage, the outer cortex turns brown, separates from the woody part, and may even Peel off.
 Above-ground parts show delayed bud break in spring or uneven emergence.
 In milder cases, although new shoots can emerge, growth is slow.
 In severe cases, new shoots gradually wilt and dry out.

 2. Trunk frost damage: This primarily manifests as basal trunk frost damage, trunk splitting, and branch freezing.
 Basal trunk frost damage is common in young tea plants, where frost damage occurs 8–10 cm above ground level.
 In mild cases, only the sunny side of the trunk's cortex and cambium layer split longitudinally and turn brown and die.
 In severe cases, the shady side also dies, forming a dead ring around the trunk, causing the whole plant to die.

-3. Tender branch frost damage: Late-developing, immature tender branches have lower frost resistance and are prone to out and dying after frost damage.
+3. Tender branch frost damage: Late-developing, immature tender branches have lower frost resistance and are prone to drying out and dying after frost damage.

 4. New bud frost damage: If late frosts occur, mild cases can cause the tips of buds and leaves to turn red.
 Severe cases can cause entire patches of buds and leaves to wither and become scorched, creating a “pockmarked” appearance, severely affecting both yield and quality.